 What does an Addiction Counselor in Rhode Island do?
 What is Their Job Role?

-Substance abuse counselors are mental health professionals that work correctly with people dealing with chemical dependencies.
-Their work differs by client and setting, but they may lead support groups and one-on-one counseling sessions, as well as help patients develop a clear path toward recovery.
+Substance abuse counselors are mental health professionals that work correctly with people dealing with substance abuse chemical dependencies.
+Alcohol and drug counselors work differs by client and setting, but they may lead support groups and one-on-one counseling sessions, as well as help patients develop a clear path toward recovery.

 Generally, substance abuse counselors perform evaluations for patients and develop a personalized plan for recovery; over the course of counseling, this plan may change depending on the patient's needs and progress.

-While it’s not a prerequisite, a successful counselor should have some connections in the social services community.
+While it’s not a prerequisite, a successful Rhode Island substance abuse counselor should have some connections in the social services community.
 For example, this could be relationships with medical providers or job training programs that benefit recovering patients.

-There are counseling certifications for those at all educational levels.
-A candidate with a GED or an associate's degree will need to obtain more logged working credentials on their way to certification than someone with a master's degree.
+There are substance abuse counseling certifications for those at all educational levels.
+A candidate with a GED or an associate's degree will need to obtain more logged working credentials on their way to mental health certification than someone with a master's degree.

 But, Rhode Island is unique in that one can advance within this field without going back to school.
 Instead, you can opt to move up by gaining hands-on experience.
 Still, if you wish to obtain the advanced certification, you will need that advanced degree to go with it.